KITCHEN LAYOUT

 Simply defined CHEESE is the solid / casein portion of milk separated from whey.
 The curdling of the casein is brought about by the action of the lactic acid or Rennin / Rennet an enzyme which is present in the calf’s, sheep’s intestine.
 A Starter Culture with the rennin is added to milk causing it to curdle.
 Then the pressure is applied on milk solids, more the pressure more is the whey extracted and harder the cheese.

 In the blue veined cheese a special culture of bacteria is added to have veins in it.
 Thus according to the type of cheese to be made, pressure is applied.
+It is one of the most concentrated forms of proteins foods and is readily digested also.
+Experiments have also shown that from 90-99 % of all the cheese is digested.

 Approximately 10 liters of milk is required to make 1 kg. of cheese.
 Normally cow’s and buffalo milk is used to make cheese but in certain varieties it is prepared from sheep’s and goats milk.